 Competencies are statements about the knowledge and skills required for success (competence) in a work or professional role.

 They can be split into various categories.
-Common categories are
+Common types of competency with examples are;

-- Core competencies are those that apply across various roles with an organisation or profession – Communication and Teamwork are examples.
-They may also be values of the organization such as Customer Focus.
+- Core competencies are a type of competency that applies across various roles within an organisation or profession – Communication and Teamwork are examples.

 - Functional Competencies are those that apply within a particular organizational function such as HR – example – Job Analysis